OVERLAND BIKE SHOW

 One of the most entertaining, genuine, down-to-earth, tellers of tales about travel and life you could ever hope to meet Ian will be easy to find over the weekend – just look for a gaggle of spell-bound giggling Event-goers near the bar.

-Paddy Tyson’s Aprilia Pegaso 650ie (Peggy)
+Paddy Tyson’s Aprilia Pegaso

 ‘Peggy’ is the cantankerous Italian mare that carried Overland Magazine’s editor, Paddy Tyson, through the Americas on the journey immortalized in his book, ‘The Hunt for Puerto del Faglioli’.
 Mileage is unknown as the speedo broke somewhere in Mexico.